-EDP has identified clear expected environmental benefits for both categories and these benefits are relevant based on the projects likely to be financed under each category.
-Relevant and measurable benefits are identified in the framework for the two eligible categories it contains.
-The benefits will be assessed by the issuer and quantified for all eligible project categories in the corresponding annual reporting.
-For refinancing, assets will qualify with no lookback period, and capex and opex will have a maximum lookback period of three years.
-The issuer has committed to communicating to investors the share of refinancing prior to each issuance.
+EDP Group has identified relevant environmental benefits for each of the eight economic activities.
+The expected benefits are measurable and will be quantified in the corresponding annual reporting.
+For refinancing, assets will qualify with no lookback period, in alignment with the requirements of the EuGB regulation under the portfolio approach.
+The issuers have committed to communicating to investors the share of refinancing prior to each issuance, as it is made available within the annual allocation report.